I found myself with a few spare minutes this morning so I thought I would quickly post some initial thoughts on the Entourage eDGe.

 "every time you connect to the Internet, you create an electronic record -- a data shadow -- that shows every web site you have visited while on-line.
 This kind of shadow is temporarily recorded on your Internet service provider's (your "ISP's") computer.
 Whether it is deleted frequently, or kept permanently depends on your ISP.
 Now governments have asked service providers to keep that data, to help fight the war on crime and terrorism."
 (OCA)

+5) Communicating online through emails can be risky.
+Your messages can be intercepted and even if you are at work your correspondence could be viewed by your employer.
+Encrypting your email is a good idea.
 6) Data cookies may be advertised benign and nonspecific information but they do say something about you and they are used to influence your online experience.
 If someone gathered all these little pieces of info. they could get a fairly accurate picture of who you are.

 Watch the following videos about cookies and privacy settings.
 They are informative.
 As you are watching, ask yourself whose interests are truly being served?
 Do I trust the information being offered from a corporate entity who exists to make money?